An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsubsection{Training-time and post-training reasoning methods}

-Training-time and post-training methods improve multi-step reasoning by updating model parameters with gradients and, in many cases, by training auxiliary components such as reward models.
+These methods improve multi-step reasoning by updating model parameters with gradients and, in many cases, by training auxiliary components such as reward models.
 A common starting point is reasoning-trace supervision, in which the model is fine-tuned on reasoning-rich data that include step-by-step solutions rather than only final answers~\citep{ouyang2022training, zhang2026instruction}.
-This can establish a structural grammar for multi-step outputs, but it also risks surface imitation in which the model reproduces the teacher's style without acquiring the underlying problem-solving procedure.
-To deploy these advanced capabilities in smaller models, reasoning distillation transfers high-quality traces from a stronger teacher to a smaller student~\citep{xu2024survey}.
-Effective distillation typically relies on careful data selection so that the student internalizes the implicit problem-solving logic rather than memorizing output tokens.
+This can establish a structural grammar for multi-step outputs but also risks surface imitation in which the model reproduces the teacher's style without acquiring the underlying problem-solving procedure.
+Reasoning distillation transfers high-quality traces from a stronger teacher to a smaller student~\citep{xu2024survey}.
+Effective distillation relies on careful data selection so that the student internalizes the implicit problem-solving logic rather than memorize output tokens.

-Beyond supervised traces, many approaches rely on RL.
+Beyond supervised traces, many approaches rely on reinforcement learning (RL).
 Reinforcement learning from human feedback (RLHF)~\citep{ouyang2022training} can further improve performance by optimizing toward preferred outputs.
-It is often combined with incentives for longer or more accurate reasoning chains.
 To reduce the overhead of explicit reward modeling, direct preference optimization~\citep{2023rafailov_dpo} formulates the objective directly in terms of the policy, enabling end-to-end optimization without a separate reward-model training stage.

-A more recent direction emphasizes objective, verifiable rewards.
-This has led to the popularity of group relative policy optimization (GRPO)~\citep{shao2024deepseekmath}.
+A more recent direction emphasizes verifiable rewards, e.g., in group relative policy optimization (GRPO)~\citep{shao2024deepseekmath}.
 In contrast to proximal policy optimization~\citep{schulman2017proximal}, which uses a memory-intensive critic, GRPO estimates the baseline from group-level statistics over multiple sampled outputs, reducing memory overhead.
 When paired with process-based reward models that evaluate intermediate steps, this setup supports scalable training focused on step-wise correctness.